loreleim/wp-organizesearch/README.md

 a plugin + research platform for custom organization in WP's search.php

 ## A simple functions.php, not case sensitive
+Use this if you want all matching cases to redirect to a page
 ```
 function redirect_search_result() {
 	if (is_search()) {